 "He got power," McCray said.
 "The rest of us get tickets for having our trash cans out too long.
 The city takes your property if you don't fix it up.
 Not him."

-Gretch and the Dems are promoting Gilchrist II as a socially conscious black man from the city, who once worked for Obama and is an expert at Twitter.
-Black, notwithstanding, the neighbors here view him as another profiteering hipster from the suburbs.
+Gretch and the Dems promote Gilchrist II as a socially conscious black man from the city, who once worked for Obama and is an expert at Twitter.
+Thoiugh he's black, neighbors here view him as another profiteering hipster from the suburbs.
 A guy with connections, a guy who used to work for the mayor, a guy who's out for himself.

 "They wouldn't let something like that go on in Farmington," McCray said.

-(Gilchrist II moved to Detroit four years ago from Washington DC and lives in a half-million dollar loft in Corktown.
-As a child, he lived and attended elementary, middle and high school in the toney suburb of Farmington.)
+(Gilchrist II moved to Detroit four years ago from Washington, D.C. and lives in a half-million dollar loft in Corktown.
+As a child, he lived and attended elementary, middle and high school in the tony suburb of Farmington.)

-When reached by telephone, Gilchrist II admitted he was the owner of 235 Marston and said he was trying to come up with financing to fix the joint up.
+When reached by phone, Gilchrist II admitted he was the owner of 235 Marston and said he was trying to come up with financing to fix the joint up.

 "No, I'm not a speculator," he insisted.
 "I'm trying to fix it up.
 I'm trying to find the money right now."